-- (a) Reviewed the unaudited quarterly financial results and audited financial statements of the Group and the Company to ensure compliance with approved accounting standards and adherence to other regulatory requirements before recommending to the Board for approval and release to Bursa Malaysia Securities Berhad.
-The review also focuses on significant and unusual events, major judgmental areas, and performance and prospects commentary. - (b) Reviewed the Audit Committee Report and Statement on Risk Management and Internal Control for inclusion in the Annual Report of the Company.
+(a) Reviewed the unaudited quarterly financial results and audited financial statements of the Group and the Company to ensure compliance with approved accounting standards and adherence to other regulatory requirements before recommending to the Board for approval and release to Bursa Malaysia Securities Berhad.
+The review also focuses on significant and unusual events, major judgmental areas, and performance and prospects commentary.